Norskregistrert utenlandsk foretak: The development of NUFs

 Following the Centros case, Europe has seen a massive increase in so-called cross-border-incorporations.
 Many observers now feel that Europe is moving rapidly in the direction of company law situation in the US, where it is fairly common to incorporate a company in a different state than where the actual business operations are intended to be conducted.

 Norway, along with Germany and the Netherlands, have been among the EU states where cross-border-incorporations have become most common.
 The main reasons are most likely that these jurisdictions all have a fairly complicated company laws with strict requirements to annual audits and a minimum paid up share capital.
 In Norway, the NUF companies avoid both the requirement to file an annual audit (and to maintain at any time an official company auditor), and the requirement to pay up a minimum share capital of NOK 100,000.
 However, from 1 January 2012 the requirement of minimum share capital was lowered to NOK 30,000 which may affect the number of NUF start-ups in the future.

 There has been some political debate in Norway, with some politicians expressing concerns about the amount of NUFs incorporated, and in 2005 the government requested the Norwegian Tax Administration and the Ministry of Finance to consider the possible causes and consequences.
-The Ministry of Finance, prior to the consultation round, made it very clear that Norway neither legally could, nor intended to attempt to, prohibit the registration of NUFs, and that the review made by the ministry would mainly focus on the legal framework that currently enable NUFs to operate with significant benefits compared to Norwegian limited companies.
+The Ministry of Finance, prior to the consultation round, made it very clear that Norway neither legally could, nor intended to attempt to, prohibit the registration of NUFs, and that the review made by the ministry would mainly focus on the legal framework that currently enables NUFs to operate with significant benefits compared to Norwegian limited companies.

 During the consultation round, surprisingly few of the bodies invited to give their opinions, expressed any deep concerns over the increasing number of NUFs, the union of auditors representing a rather expected exception.
 As a consequence, the ministry decided to maintain the current legal situation, and rather conduct a full review of the burdens imposed on Norwegian limited companies.